Starting & Building a Nonprofit

-With practical advice, legal information, tips and step-by-step instructions, this essential guide will help you get your nonprofit up and running—and keep it going!
-Starting & Building a Nonprofit explains how to:
+With practical advice, legal information, tips, and step-by-step instructions, this essential guide will help you get your nonprofit up and running—and keep it going!
+It explains how to::

 - develop a strategic plan and budget

-- recruit and manage board members, employees and volunteers
+- recruit and manage board members, volunteers, and staff

 - market your organization to your target audience

-- build a website and use social media and networking sites
+- build a website and use social media strategically

 - adopt policies that are legally sound